Edward Wilmot Blyden: Marriage, family and legacy

 Blyden married Sarah Yates, an Americo-Liberian from the prominent Yates family.
 She was the daughter of Hilary Yates and his wife.
 Her paternal uncle, Beverly Page Yates, served as vice-president of Liberia from 1856 to 1860 under President Stephen Allen Benson.
 Blyden and Sarah had three children together.

 Later, while living for several years in Freetown, Sierra Leone, Blyden had a long-term relationship with Anna Erskine, a Liberian woman from Clay-Ashland who had moved to Freetown in 1877.
 She was a granddaughter of James Spriggs-Payne, who was twice elected as the President of Liberia.
 Blyden and Erskine had five children together.
 In the 21st century, many Blyden descendants living in Sierra Leone identify as part of the Creole population.
 Among these descendants is Sylvia Blyden, publisher of the Awareness Times.

 Blyden died on 7 February 1912 in Freetown, Sierra Leone, where he was buried at Racecourse Cemetery.
-In honour of him, the 20th-century Pan-Africanist George Padmore named his daughter Blyden.
+In honor of him, the 20th-century Pan-Africanist George Padmore named his daughter Blyden.